Dogs, Drones And Dangling Sausages: How Drones Can Help Save Lost Dogs

 Drone dog walkers: Can you walk your dog with a drone?

 So in 2020, one creative Cypriot made international news when he decided to walk his dog with a drone.
-He posted the experiment (which seems to have worked out okay, luckily for the dog) on Facebook, for the world to see:
+He posted the experiment on Facebook, for the world to see:

 Stay home to be safe, but don’t forget your dog’s happiness.